go-gts/gts/README.md

-# GTS: The Genomics Tool Suite
+# GTS: Genomics Tools and Subprograms
-A software suite for basic genome flatfile manipulation.
+An application and library package for genome manipulation.

 ## Installing the GTS CLI tools
 ### Package Managers (Recommended)